sifulan-access-federation/ifirexman-training/guides/ssotest.md

 10. Click the **Required Attributes** tab, and remove the default attribute that has been automatically added (e.g. **transientId**) by clicking the **Remove** button next to the attribute.

-11. Now, add the following attributes by selecting them from the available dropdown menu, and clicking the **Add** button:
+11. Now, add the following attributes (if available) by selecting them from the available dropdown menu, and clicking the **Add** button:

         - givenName
         - surname